mayur2011/go-mongo/README.md

 # go-mongo
-This project is going to be a production ready golang code having mongoDB as the storage.
+This project is going to be a production ready golang implementation having mongoDB as the database storage.
+In this project Mongodb client, connection, database list, and other db operations is managed seperately.